BBC One: Regionalised BBC One HD launch

-On 22 November 2022, the BBC announced that BBC One will finally be regionalised on their HD channels.
-This move started on Sky Glass, followed by Virgin Cable, and then in the 2023 new year, HD programmes are launched on satellite.
-With the launch of the HD channels, this also means the closure of the SD channels.
-SD channels are shut on satellite 24 hours after the launch of the HD channel, and are moved up to the Channel 1/Channel 101 slot on the EPG.
-Viewers with older standard definition set-top boxes will no longer be able to receive BBC One.
+On 22 November 2022, the BBC announced that BBC One would finally be regionalised on their HD channels.
+This move started on Sky Glass, followed by Virgin Cable, and then in the 2023 new year, HD programmes were launched on satellite.
+With the launch of the HD channels, this also meant the closure of the SD channels.
+SD channels were shut on satellite 24 hours after the launch of the HD channel, and were moved up to the Channel 1/Channel 101 slot on the EPG.
+Viewers with older standard definition set-top boxes would no longer be able to receive BBC One.
+All BBC satellite channels in standard definition closed on 8 January 2024.

-BBC Alba HD, BBC Red Button 1 HD and BBC Parliament HD will also launch at a similar time.
+BBC Alba HD, BBC Red Button 1 HD and BBC Parliament HD also launched on satellite at a similar time.
 The BBC and Freesat launched a website with a guide, telling users how to make sure they are upgraded at www.hdsatelliteupgrade.co.uk.

+Regional programming began on BBC One HD in certain regions on 22 March 2023; it began in the remaining regions on 26 April 2023, as well as regionalised versions launching on Freeview that same day.